npvandyke/kickstarter-analysis/README.md

 ![Outcomes_vs_Goals](Resources/Outcomes_vs_Goals.png)

-It should be noted that unlike the Theater_Outcomes_vs_Launch graph, the graph displayed directly above includes only the subcateory "plays" from the parent category "theater."
+It should be noted that unlike the Theater_Outcomes_vs_Launch graph, this graph includes only the subcateory "plays" from the parent category "theater."
 Further, while this graph displays the campaign outcomes based on the _percentage_ of campaigns which were successful, failed or canceled, the Theater_Outcomes_vs_Launch graph displays the raw _number_ of successful, failed and canceled campaigns rather than displaying them as a percentage.

 ### Challenges and Difficulties Encountered

+Potential challenges that could be encountered in working with this dataset include...
 ## Results
 #### Conclusions Drawn from Outcomes Based on Launch Date